dorochka8/VGAE/README.md

 You can modify the training parameters within the `config.py` script to experiment with different configurations.

 ## Results
 The results are provided for 10 independent training loops, each running for 200 epochs.
-Below is a table showcasing the loss, ROC AUC (Receiver Operating Characteristic Area Under the Curve), and AP (Average Precision) for a representative training loop:
+Below is a table showcasing the loss, ROC AUC (Receiver Operating Characteristic Area Under the Curve), and AP (Average Precision) for 10 independent training loops:

 Loss   | ROC AUC  | AP   |
 :---:  |   :---:  | :---:|